-The trained St. Bernard, who helps kids gain confidence in their reading, is back from vacation.
-His first Paws to Read session of the school year will be 10 a.m. to noon Saturday at Elkhart Public Library’s downtown location.
+The trained dog, who helps kids gain confidence in their reading, returns for the November Paws to Read session from 10 a.m. to noon Saturday, Nov.
+18 at Elkhart Public Library’s downtown location.

 Parents can sign up their children for the 15-minute sessions by calling 574-522-2223.